Isha03Shukla/AtliQ-Hardware-Consumer-Goods-Insights/README.md

 **AtliQ Hardware Consumer Goods Insights - Codebasics Challenge**

+**AtliQ Hardware Consumer Goods Insights: Mastering MySQL**

+**Project Overview:** Leveraged MySQL for sophisticated data querying and analytics to address management’s ad hoc requests in the consumer goods sector.

+**Skills Gained:** Enhanced SQL proficiency, specializing in:

+* Subqueries: For filtering and aggregating data.
+* CTEs (Common Table Expressions): For structuring complex queries more clearly.
+* JOINs: To combine and analyze data from multiple tables.
+* Window Functions: Utilizing RANK() to perform advanced data analysis and ranking.

+**Insights Delivered:**

+* Product Trends: Identified and analyzed trends in product sales.
+* Top Customers: Determined top customers based on sales volume.
+* Discount Strategies: Assessed the impact of various discount strategies on sales.
+* Sales Metrics: Calculated key sales metrics, including average sales and total quantities sold.

+**Impact and Learnings:** Showcased actionable insights and demonstrated the effectiveness of SQL in addressing complex analytical tasks.

+**Key Takeaways:** Mastery of MySQL’s advanced features is crucial for in-depth data analysis, highlighting the importance of continual learning and adaptation in the data field.

 1. **Provide the list of markets in which customer "Atliq Exclusive" operates its business in the APAC region.** <br>
    ```
    SELECT DISTINCT market FROM dim_customer WHERE customer="Atliq Exclusive" AND region="APAC";